 L18.
 I'm not a fan of the first line of the abstract as it's based on people (geneticists) doing something; that's not a strong argument I suggest changing this.
 The second line actually, while requiring modificatin, is how I would start.

-We’ve re-arranged and edited this portion of the abstract to have a stronger start (lines X-XX).
+We agree and we have now re-arranged and edited this portion of the abstract to have a stronger start (lines X-XX).

 L37. natural selection acts on phenotypes, not genotypes.
 So those diversity indicators need to reflect phenotypic differences.

-We’ve added a clarification that functional genetic diversity is what is linked to population persistence, with an additional note explaining why neutral genetic diversity is still a useful metric of population health (Lines 35-40).
+We’ve added a clarification that functional genetic diversity is what is linked to population persistence, with an additional note explaining why neutral genetic diversity continues to be a useful metric (Lines 35-40).

 L55; I see this cites the original, but don't we typically refere to Tajima's theata as pi?